Education & Career

 A cup of tea & a good book

-When people ask me how I survived the trauma of my childhood, I'm always baffled.
+When people would ask me how I survived the trauma of my childhood, I was always baffled.

 I didn't have an answer for them because in truth, I was just existing, not living.
 I hadn't overcome my trauma, I was just living with the invisible scars.
 I wanted to have this great story of courage and triumph but instead, it was a story of sadness, emptiness, loneliness, disconnection, anxiety, and despair.